 AUDIO: BANKRUPTCY.
 Despite the economic troubles Rock Island went through in its later years, Walker said he never expected that a few years after he retired the railroad would shut down for good.

-I have rough photocopies below of a few photos that L.T. loaned me, with two of those below.
+I have rough photocopies of a few photos that L.T. loaned me, with two of those below.
 I wish I knew who had these today because I would love to have nice scans of those to include here.
 But I tried to clean up the photocopies as best I could.
 Both photos have a date stamped on them of June 1969.
 In the photo in front of the engine, L.T.
 Walker is the second person from the right.
 In the shot in front of the caboose, he is in the middle.
 I don’t know who the other crew members are.
-If anyone knows, please email me through the email icon below.
+If you do, email me at email@example.com.